-- Make sure you meet OSHA’s industry standard.
+- Make sure you meet OSHA’s industry standards.

 - Use the right protective footwear for the job.

-- Safety-toed shoes-used in the factory and mill industries.
+- Safety-toed shoes are used in the factory and mill industries.

 - Metatarsal Shoes– used to protect shoes from heavy equipment falling or “drop hazards.”

-- Electric Hazard Shoes– for employees who work with electricity, circuits, and wiring, and high voltage machines.
+- Electric Hazard Shoes– for employees who work with electricity, circuits, wiring, and high voltage machines.

 Make sure that you have a proper understanding of your work environment and that you are aware of the type of footwear your employees need.

 - Make sure your employees are properly trained.